Stephen Nass: Conflict with the University of Wisconsin

+Other political positions

 Nass is a supporter of Donald Trump.
 In 2017, Wisconsin taxpayers paid $966 to send Nass to Trump's first speech to a joint session of Congress, and in 2019, during the Trump's first impeachment, he accused Trump's enemies of "vile efforts to effectuate a political coup of the president."
 Nass has sponsored legislation to declare English the official language of Wisconsin.

-During the COVID-19 pandemic, Nass criticized public health measures put into place by Democratic Governor Tony Evers, and in April 2020, Nass accused the state Health Secretary, Andrea Palm, of promoting "excessive levels of fear."
+During the COVID-19 pandemic, Nass criticized public health measures put into place by Democratic governor Tony Evers, and in April 2020, Nass accused the state health secretary, Andrea Palm, of promoting "excessive levels of fear."
 In July 2020, after Evers issued an order requiring the wearing of face coverings in public indoor spaces to prevent the spread of the virus, Nass called the order "illegal and unnecessary" and urged the state legislature to convene an emergency session to repeal the order.
 During the pandemic, Nass supported the termination of Evers' emergency declarations.
 He also pushed to require state workers to return to physical offices, revoke funding for schools that did not hold in-person classes, restrict the power of state and local health agencies, and expand school choice programs.
 He introduced legislation to block the University of Wisconsin from instituting COVID-19 testing, masking and vaccination protocols on its campuses across the state.

 In 2025 Nass voted against the 2025-2027 state budget, which had been created through negotiations between governor Evers, Senate Republicans, and Senate Democrats, describing it as the "Vos-Evers orgy of spending".

+Retirement

+In February 2026, Nass announced he would not run for re-election in the 2026 election, and would retire at the end of the 107th Wisconsin Legislature.

+Personal life and family

+Stephen Nass is one of four children born to Wilfred Nass Sr. and his wife Joyce (' Sherman).
+Wilfred Nass was a longtime police officer in Whitewater; the Nass family were descendants of Friedrich Nass who settled in Walworth County, Wisconsin, in the 1880s, after emigrating from the Pomerania region of the German Empire.

+Stephen Nass has never been married, but has been in a long term relationship with Sheila Reiff.
+Reiff is also a prominent Republican in Walworth County, serving several years as county clerk and as a member of the county board.